mingliu68/Daily_Coding_Problem/Problem_Sets_600_699/DC_609_amazon_medium/note.md

         /  \
       22    35

+    [10, 5, 30, 22, 35]

 You can assume each node has a **parent pointer**.

 =====================================================================

+In Binary Tree, Inorder successor of a node is the next node in Inorder traversal of the Binary Tree.
+Inorder Successor is NULL for the last node in Inorder traversal.

+In Binary Search Tree, Inorder Successor of an input node can also be defined as the node with the smallest key greater than the key of the input node.
+So, it is sometimes important to find next node in sorted order.

+### Additional examples:

     In the diagram below,
         inorder successor of 22 is 23,
         inorder successor of 35 is null,
-    inorder successor of 26 is 30,
+        inorder successor of 26 is 27,
         inorder successor of 10 is 22,
         inorder successor of 24 is 26,
-    inorder successor of 30 is 35
+        inorder successor of 30 is 35,
+        inorder successor of 27 is 30

           10
          /  \
         5    30
             /  \
           22    35
             \
              26
+            /  \
+           24   27
           /
-       24
-      /
          23

-In Binary Tree, Inorder successor of a node is the next node in Inorder traversal of the Binary Tree.
-Inorder Successor is NULL for the last node in Inorder traversal.

-In Binary Search Tree, Inorder Successor of an input node can also be defined as the node with the smallest key greater than the key of the input node.
-So, it is sometimes important to find next node in sorted order.
+    [10, 5, 30, 22, 26, 24, 23, 27, 35]

+    In the diagram below,
+        inorder successor of 8 is 10,
+        inorder successor of 10 is 12,
+        inorder successor of 12 is 13,
+        inorder successor of 23 is null,
+        inorder succeesor of 22 is 23,
+        inorder successor of 5 is 8,
+        inorder successor of 14 is 20.

                 20
              /      \